BenjaminSchwenker/tbsw/INSTALL.md

 ```

 After the installation is done, you can test the software by running a small test beam simulation.
 All actuall work with tbsw is encapsulated in workspaces.
 The installation comes with a template workspace.
 The first two lines make a copy of the template workspace and cd into it.
-needed for working with TBSW.

 ```
-$ cp -r workspace /home/myself/workspace-test
+$ cp -r workspace ~/workspace-test
-$ cd /home/me/workspace-test
+$ cd ~/workspace-test
 ```

 The script init_tbsw.sh sets all needed environment variables.
-The script tbsw_example.py shows how to work with TBSW using python scripting.
+The script tbsw_example.py shows how to run the simulation using python scripting.

 ```
 $ . init_tbsw.sh